vidyalathabadde/QuasirandomGenerator_revisited/guided_quasirandomGenerator_SYCLMigration/README.md

 ﻿# `QuasirandomGenerator` Sample

 The `QuasirandomGenerator` sample implements Niederreiter Quasirandom Sequence Generator and Inverse Cumulative Normal Distribution functions for the generation of Standard Normal Distributions.
+The original CUDA* source code is migrated to SYCL for portability across GPUs from multiple vendors.

 | Area                  | Description
 |:---                       |:---